 A red clause letter of credit is a specific type of letter of credit in which the buyer can extend the facility of advance payment to the seller against a certain documentary requirement.
-In other words, under the red clause letter of credit, the issuing bank will make an advance payment to the exporter i.e. the seller before the seller ships the goods to the importer i.e. buyer.
-This is usually done to provide aid to the seller in the form of working capital to purchase raw material, processing and packaging of goods, etc. The advance payment is done against documentary requirement which includes written undertaking and receipts.
+In other words, under the red clause letter of credit, the issuing bank will make an advance payment to the exporter, i.e., the seller, before the seller ships the goods to the importer, i.e., the buyer.
+This is usually done to provide aid to the seller in the form of working capital to purchase raw material, processing and packaging of goods, etc. The advance payment is done against the documentary requirement, which includes written undertaking and receipts.

-Thus we can say that a red clause letter of credit facilitates pre-shipment finance for the beneficiary.
-Originally these letters of credit were written in red ink, so they are called red clause letter of credit.
+Thus, this letter of credit facilitates pre-shipment finance for the beneficiary.
+Originally these letters of credit were written in red ink, so they are called red clause letters of credit.

 - Advantages of Red Clause Letter of Credit